prrlesmac/epl_simulator/README.md

 pip install psycopg-binary

 ToDos:
-setup a prod and dev schema/env to test calculation of how a game affects title odds implement homefield advantage in win prba do tiebreaker for h2h of multiple ones (tiebreaker of 3 then of 2) do good test of ranking and tiebreaker with diff scenarios fix warning messages give an option to run the season from start (ignore all played games) improve logging of jobs write tests write exceptions and raise errors do a good readme with instructions for deploying, setting up a db, secrets to setup, etc...
+store the 10,000 sims results in db calculate match odds show upcoming fixtures (2w) and their wdl odds calculation of how a game affects title odds simulate ucl group stage simulate ucl playoffs do tiebreaker for h2h of multiple ones (tiebreaker of 3 then of 2) do good test of ranking and tiebreaker with diff scenarios
-Get a static IP address in the Ec2 instance use cli to run commands long term: do a landing page with:
+fe: add a 'last updated on' text box fix warning messages give an option to run the season from start or from a slected date for testning (ignore all played games) improve logging of jobs write tests write exceptions and raise errors do a good readme with instructions for deploying, setting up a db, secrets to setup, etc... use cli to run commands do a landing page with:
 - summary title odds per league
 - summary upcoming matches